t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 ### New network architectures and paradigm {#sec5-1-4}

 There is a multitude of new link layer protocols that aim to address the resource-constrained nature of IoT devices.
 For example, the IEEE 802.11 ah {{IEEE802ah}} has been specified for extended range and lower energy consumption to support Internet of Things (IoT) devices.
-Similarly, Low-Power Wide-Area Network (LPWAN) protocols such as LoRa {{lora}}, Sigfox {{sigfox}}, NarrowBand IoT (NB-IoT) {{nbiot}} are all designed for resource-constrained devices that require long range and low bit rates. {{ID-lpwan}} provides an informational overview of the set of LPWAN technologies being considered by the IETF.
+Similarly, Low-Power Wide-Area Network (LPWAN) protocols such as LoRa {{lora}}, Sigfox {{sigfox}}, NarrowBand IoT (NB-IoT) {{nbiot}} are all designed for resource-constrained devices that require long range and low bit rates. {{RFC8376}} provides an informational overview of the set of LPWAN technologies being considered by the IETF.
 It also identifies the potential gaps that exist between the needs of those technologies and the goal of running IP in such networks.
 While these protocols allow IoT devices to conserve energy and operate efficiently, they also add additional security challenges.
 For example, the relatively small MTU can make security handshakes with large X509 certificates a significant overhead.
 At the same time, new communication paradigms also allow IoT devices to communicate directly amongst themselves with or without support from the network.
 This communication paradigm is also referred to as Device-to-Device (D2D) or Machine-to-Machine (M2M) or Thing-to-Thing (T2T) communication and it is motivated by a number of features such as improved network performance, lower latency and lower energy requirements.

 ## Bootstrapping of a Security Domain {#sec5-2}